||Arroyo Tapiado Mud Caves Hike

 As usual, we require each hiker to bring their own appropriate hiking gear, food, and sports drinks.
 Be sure to do your "carb loading" before the hike by eating a good meal/healthy snack and drinking liquids, avoiding dehydration and fatigue.
 Carb loading the day before is useful, too.
 And if you leave the hike early, please notify the hike leader directly, so there's no question that you may have gotten lost or injured along the way.
 Remember...
 Safety first.

 We're planning an overnight campout on Friday/Saturday nights, before the hike on Sunday.
 The campout will be at the Vallecito Regional Park Campground in the Anza Borrego Desert State Park, at mile 22 on the S-2 Highway.
 The 44 primitive campsites at Vallecito have tables, fire rings, and barbecue stoves, and water is available at scattered locations throughout the campground.
-Either way you filter your water, whether it be from any one of the locations here or you filter it from home with an appropriate water filter, make sure you pack plenty.
+Either way you filter your water, whether it be from any one of the locations here or you filter it from home with an appropriate water filtration home system, make sure you pack plenty.
 Also make sure your water filtration is by today’s standards.

 There is an average limit of 8 persons/2 tents per campsite.
 And since this falls on a 3-day President's Day weekend, campsites need to be reserved as far in advance as possible.
 For those interested in camping out before the hike, please contact the CyberHiker@sandiegotrailtramps.com .